Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 When you choose this domain at 1st level, you gain proficiency in [[Stealth]] if you don't already have it.

 # Veil of Shadows
 Starting at 1st level, you can use your bonus action to take the [[hide]] action.
-You can attempt to hide even when you are only lightly obscured by natural or magical darkness.

 # Channel Divinity: Shadow Form
 Starting at 2nd level, you can use your Channel Divinity to allow yourself or another creature to enter shadow form.

-As an action, you touch a creature (possibly yourself) and for 1 minute, it has resistance to bludgeoning, piercing, and slashing damage.
+As an action, you touch a creature (possibly yourself) and for 1 minute, it has resistance to nonmagical bludgeoning, piercing, and slashing damage.
 Additionally, it has a +10 bonus to Dexterity (Stealth) checks.

 # Misdirection
 Starting at 6th level, when you make a ranged attack from being invisible or hidden, hit or miss, the next attack against the same target has advantage.